jcarouth/carouth.com/source/_posts/2013-11-07-pair-with-me.markdown

 I would like to be able to say this was my idea.
 I would like to.
 But that would be a lie.

 Someone who is clearly much more clever than me came up with the idea for [PairProgramWith.me](http://www.pairprogramwith.me/) and I am simply a follower at this point.
 Simply put this is a nice way to say that I am willing to help--and, frankly, be helped--by setting up some pair programming with the fine folks of the internet.
-If you take a second to read the site I linked to you will realize that this is imply a gesture.
-An open invitatioin.
+If you take a second to read the site I linked to you will realize that this is simply a gesture.
+An open invitation.

 ## How does it work?